ernestobriceno/ACA-Consolidado/README.md

 The service loads the multilingual Detoxify model using PyTorch.
 The first run will download the weights so an internet connection is required and startup may take a while.
 The API will be available on `http://localhost:8000`.
+Ensure pip can reach pypi.org to install heavy dependencies like torch and detoxify.

 To run it with Docker instead:
 ```bash